Russian landing ship Oslyabya: Career

 Oslyabya spent spring 2013 with a detachment of the Pacific Fleet, voyaging into the Indian Ocean.
 She returned to Pacific waters by June, when she carried out a voyage from Vladivostok to Sakhalin, visiting places connected with past exploits of Soviet and Russian forces.
 She returned to Vladivostok on 8 October, having visited Olga, Preobrazheniye, Nakhodka, and Slavyanka, and having been visted by more than 2,000 people.
 She was several times ranked as the best ship of her class in the fleet, and in December 2014, began a refit at the Dalzavod Ship Repair Centre.
 The refit was completed by March 2017, and she rejoined the fleet.
 In July that year she visited for Korsakov for exercises and commemorative ceremonies, and September that year she transported the second joint expedition of the Ministry of Defence and the Russian Geographical Society from Matua.
 A summary of her service by July 2019 noted that she had carried out 15 combat missions, transported more than 35 thousand troops, and travelled more than 112 thousand miles.

 In March 2020, she conducted exercises in the Sea of Japan.
 In October 2024, she conducted exercises off the Kuril Islands.
+She was active again in 2026.